baegyutae/baegyutae/README.md

 ## 🗨️ About me

-- 🌱 I am a novice backend developer!!
+- 🌱 I am a novice backend developer!
-- ❤️ I enjoy coding and learning new technologies!!
+- ❤️ I enjoy coding and learning new technologies!

 <br/><br/>